MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 10. In the **Enter password** window, enter the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in**.

 11. Because MFA is required for all user sign-ins using this trial tenant, and since Holly is already signed in to this Microsoft 365 tenant on LON-CL1, a **Verify your identity** window appears.
-Select the **Text +X XXX-XXX-XXnn** field.
+Select the **Text +X XXX-XXX-XXnn** field (where **nn** are the final two digits of your phone number).
 This is the same phone number that you used to previously sign-in as Holly on LON-CL1.
 Microsoft will send a verification code to your phone.

 12. Retrieve the verification code from the text message that is sent to your phone.